pytorch/torcharrow/README.md

 This [10 minutes tutorial](https://github.com/facebookresearch/torcharrow/blob/main/tutorial/tutorial.ipynb) provides a short introduction to TorchArrow, and you can also try it in [this Colab](https://colab.research.google.com/drive/1mQ3S6dwmU-zhBe2Tdvq_VRAnjQ3paiay).
 More documents on advanced topics are coming soon!

 ## Future Plans
-We hope to sufficiently expand the library, harden APIs, and gather feedback to enable a beta release at the time of the PyTorch 1.11 release (early 2022).
+We hope to sufficiently expand the library, harden APIs, and gather feedback to enable a alpha release (early 2022).

 ## License